 6. Applications for Admission to Mainstream Classes

 The Board of Management may decide on an annual closing date for application for admission to Scoil Bhríde Junior Infant Classes and will give reasonable notice of that closing date on the school website and otherwise.
-(It is usually the second Friday in January of the year of admission).

 The Board of Management has determined criteria for admission of pupils to Scoil Bhríde and these criteria are set out hereunder.
 The criteria are based on